Turning fries into miles – how McDonald’s, Neste, and HAVI create a circular economy that uses cooking oil to fuel logistics

 For McDonald’s Netherlands, that change involved rethinking the way they categorised the company’s sustainable practices, and Floor Uitterhoeve excitedly describes what they did: “What's interesting is that we made a link between two different sustainability pillars.
 We used to think of sustainable logistics as one pillar, and recycling used cooking oil as part of another pillar with different teams and different budgets.
 But if you make links across these pillars, you can have much more impact.”

 That realization led McDonald’s Netherlands to rethink the way it was handling both their used cooking oil waste stream and their logistics.
-A quick calculation revealed that the amount of cooking oil that was used in their restaurants was enough to produce the equivalent amount of renewable diesel to fuel the trucks that supply the restaurants, as well as those that pick up the waste.
+A quick calculation revealed that the amount of cooking oil that was used in their restaurants was enough to produce the equivalent amount of renewable diesel to fuel the trucks that supply the restaurants.
 Rather than selling the used oil, why not find a company that could directly convert it to fuel for the trucks?

 With the involvement of Neste, the circle was complete.